yhabteab/icinga2/doc/02-installation.md.d/For-Container.md

 To be able to run Icinga 2 in a containerized environment, you'll need to set up a few things.
 This guide will help you get started with running Icinga 2 in a container using our official images.

+YOOOOOOOOOO - THIS IS JUST A TEST FOR SYNC FOR CONTAINERS MD FILE - YOOOOOOOOOO

 ## Prerequisites

 - A container runtime such as [Docker](https://www.docker.com) or [Podman](https://podman.io) installed on your system.